JuanIrache/mgjson/readme.md

 Actual files filled with data will have to change a lot depending on the contained data, but since online documentation is extremely scarce, I thought this demo was worth posting.

-For instructions on how to use the imported data, see [Work with Data-drive animation](https://helpx.adobe.com/after-effects/using/data-driven-animations.html)
+For instructions on how to use the imported data, see [Work with Data-driven animation](https://helpx.adobe.com/after-effects/using/data-driven-animations.html)

 Feel free to publish your own samples if you think they can be useful for the community.